Just Like Heaven 2022: Pasadena’s own slice of indie-music bliss

 19. RÜFÜS DU SOL

 By the time RÜFÜS made their entrance, the excitement in the room was at a fever pitch.
 The crowd was ready to dance from the very first beat (thanks to the excellent warm-up from Kllo and Yuma X), and they did just that.
 Lead singer Tyrone Lindqvist took center stage with great energy and proceeded to do the customary water bottle toss shortly after.
 Lindqvist set the tone right from the get-go for a high-energy, high-audience-participation set.
 The crowd responded in kind by getting down much harder than expected for a Wednesday night.
 Notably, there were surprisingly very few phones out as most attendees put away their cameras to make the most of every song.
-The intimate setting of The Fillmore could almost have been mistaken for the polo grounds of Coachella, given how many girls-on-shoulders could be seen around the venue. -Geoff Hong, photo by Josh Herwitt
+The intimate setting of The Fillmore could almost have been mistaken for the polo fields of Coachella, given how many girls-on-shoulders could be seen around the venue. -Geoff Hong, photo by Josh Herwitt

 Best Live Music Acts of 2015 #18 - Rudimental